By News Team

-Conor McGregor, arguably one of the most recognised and famous faces in world sport, is set to return to the UFC octagon once again this weekend for the first time in a year.
+Conor McGregor, arguably one of the most recognised and famous faces in world sport, looks set to return to the UFC octagon once again this year.

-The popular Irishman, who made his UFC debut in 2013, has 22 professional wins and four losses in MMA to his name, and he’ll be hoping to improve on the Conor McGregor fight record with victory against Poirier, having first defeated him back in 2014.
+The popular Irishman, who made his UFC debut in 2013, has 22 professional wins and five losses in MMA to his name, and he’ll be hoping to improve on the Conor McGregor fight record with a deciding trilogy victory against Poirier, having first defeated him back in 2014.

-Ahead of his UFC return, we take a look at McGregor’s career in the octagon to date.
+Ahead of the clash, we take a look at McGregor’s career in the octagon to date.